data-science-with-r/data-visualization-transformation-project/README.md

 You are tasked to use these data to explore the following questions:

-1) Is there there a relationship between the distance (in miles) someone travels in a taxi, and if they tip or not?
+1) Is there there a relationship between the distance (in miles) someone travels in a taxi and if they tip or not?

 2) Do taxi passengers tend to tip more for the company Chicago Independents than the other companies?